Sorry We Missed You is another powerful, moving and important film from Ken Loach and his longtime collaborator and screenwriter Paul Laverty.

 Other issues Loach throws into the mix are the miners’ strike, the collapse of Northern Rock building society, the housing crisis, the financial crash of 2008, bullying at work and at school, the erosion of workers’ rights, inequality…

 Watching the family disintegrate is as heart-rending as De Sica’s Bicycle Thieves and shows how little life has improved in the years since postwar austerity.
 It’s a corruscating anti-capitalist manifesto from a veteran politically engaged filmmaker.
 It’s hard at times to remember you’re watching a film and not a documentary.
-Although this excoriating view of the state of Britain today played to appreciative acclaim at the Cannes Film Festival in May to critics from all over the world, sadly it won no awards.
+Although this excoriating view of the state of Britain today played to appreciative acclaim at the Cannes Film Festival in May to critics from all over the world, sadly in the end it won no awards.

 Sorry We Missed You premiered in Competition at the Cannes Film Festival 2019.